 The steps below are the typical, manual, deployment/installation steps followed to host the web application in a Windows environment (on IIS).
-Note, if you are updating the application, see the “Updating Application” section below.

 The install package will contain a directory named “tds”, this is the primary deployment folder that will be used in the following steps.